ianb821/IBActionSheet/README.md

 ![Funky](https://raw.github.com/ianb821/IBActionSheet/master/Pictures/Funky_Landscape.png)

-All but the 'button press' effects can be customized for the whole action sheet, or for individual buttons.
+All but the 'button press' effects can be customized for the whole action sheet, or for individual buttons and title.
 The 'button press' effects current include:

  - Fade
- - Highlight
+ - Highlight (With designated background and text highlight colors)
- - Shrink Away effect
+ - Shrink Effect
- - Reverse button background and text color
+ - Reverse Colors (Same as highlight, but it reverses background and text colors)

 ##Usage